awsdocs/amazon-workmail-administration-guide/doc_source/logging-using-cloudtrail.md

 + [Configuring Amazon SNS Notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)
 + [Receiving CloudTrail Log Files from Multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail Log Files from Multiple Accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 All Amazon WorkMail actions are logged by CloudTrail and are documented in the [Amazon WorkMail API Reference](https://docs.aws.amazon.com/workmail/latest/APIReference/Welcome.html)\.
-For example, calls to the `ListUsers`, `RegisterToWorkMail` and `DescribeGroup` APIs generate entries in the CloudTrail log files\.
+For example, calls to the `CreateUser`, `CreateAlias`, and `GetRawMessageContent` API operations generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or IAM user credentials\.